willbushie/willbushie/README.md

-I am a 23 y/o software engineer currently working in the web development space.
-I have been programming for 5 years and 2 year professionally.
+I am a 23 y/o software engineer currently working in web development.
+I have been programming for 5 years and 2 years professionally.

-I seek to build clean and usuable code that follows standards and is easy for other developers to work on.
-Documentation and code organization are are the heart of what I strive for.
+I want to develop clean and usuable code that follows best practices and is easy for other developers to work on and contribute to.
+Documentation, code organization, and testing are that the heart of what I do.

 ##

-In my current day to day, I'm using PHP, HTML, CSS, JavaScript, some SQL, and Docker, all while working with Drupal.
+On a day to day basis, I'm using PHP, HTML, CSS, SQL, some JavaScript, and Docker, all while working with Drupal.

-In addition to work, I love to learn new things and work on personal projects.
+I love to learn new things and work on personal projects.
 Recently, I've been investigating React, React Native, TypeScript, and Docker.
-Have a look at some of my recent projects.